 Valuing Lead Time

-Although managers are aware that extending the supply chain—with the substantial increase in lead time associated with such an extension—increases mismatch costs, they have not had tools to estimate how much costs could increase.
-Put another way, they have not been able to put a dollar value on how much cheaper their offshore suppliers need to be in order to offset the added uncertainty and risk of manufacturing outside the United States.
+Although managers are aware that extending the supply chain—with the substantial increase in lead time associated with such an extension—increases mismatch costs, they have not had tools to quantify how much costs could increase.
+In other words, they have not been able to put a dollar value on how much cheaper their offshore suppliers need to be in order to offset the added uncertainty and risk of manufacturing outside the United States.